Microsoft Entra Conditional Access Explained: MFA, Location Controls, and the What If Tool (Full Lab Guide)

 Understanding Microsoft Entra Conditional Access

-Conditional Access is a policy-based access control engine within Microsoft Entra ID that evaluates sign-in requests in real time and enforces security controls based on conditions.
+Conditional Access is a policy-based access control engine in Microsoft Entra ID.
+It evaluates a sign-in attempt and decides whether to allow access, block it, or require additional security controls like MFA based on the conditions you define.

-Instead of relying solely on passwords, Conditional Access considers multiple signals such as:
+Instead of relying only on passwords, Conditional Access can evaluate signals such as:

 • User identity